-Development Applications that meet criteria set by the State Government will be assessed by the Independent Hearing and Assessment Panel (IHAP).
+Development Applications that meet criteria set by the State Government will be assessed by the Wollongong Local Planning Panel (WLPP - formerly known as IHAP).

-Regionally significant development will be referred to the Joint Regional Planning Panel (JRPP) for determination.
+Regionally significant development will be referred to the Southern Regional Planning Panel (SRPP - formerly known as JRPP) for determination.

 During the Assessment Process our officers will conduct a site inspection and might refer your application to other departments for advice on issues such as flood risk and traffic considerations.
 Some applications may also be sent to NSW State Government Departments for their comments and or approvals.

 We may then grant development consent, usually subject to a number of conditions, or may refuse your application.